Illegal & Black Market Faucets Updated: 04/23/18

 But, while the sale of contraband is "strictly prohibited", the ban is not strictly enforced.
-In fact, it's barely enforced at all.
-Hosting sites make very little effort to ensure that products for sale do, in fact, "comply with all laws and regulations".
-If these rules were merely enforced, the black market faucet problem would go away.
+In fact, we have found no evidence that it is enforced at all.
+Hosting sites make very little if any effort to ensure that products for sale do, in fact, "comply with all laws and regulations".
+If these rules were merely enforced, the black market faucet problem disappear overnight.
 But, they're not.
 The sites have the ability to enforce the bans.
 Many illegal products are effectively banned: home-made music CDs, firearms, prescription pharmaceuticals and illicit drugs, for example.
 But many other illegal products, like contraband faucets, are ignored.
-Third party faucet sellers are seldom required to demonstrate in any way that their faucets are legal for sale or installation in the U.S. or Canada in order to be listed on these hosting websites.
+Third party faucet sellers are not required to demonstrate in any way that their faucets are legal for sale or installation in the U.S. or Canada in order to be listed on these hosting websites.

 It's not that the effort would be particularly burdensome.
 Most plumbing supply websites do a good job of keeping illegal faucets from being sold on their venues, as do some general merchandising hosting sites such as Jet.com, on which we have yet to find a single illegal faucet.
 So, it's entirely possible to ban illegal faucets if the effort is made.